Technology

 The Testing Facility

 The HySelect Technology will be implemented at two sites.
-At the Jülich heliostat field, next to the large-scale solar tower of DLR, a thermochemical test plant will be build.
-The centrifugal particle receiver used for HySelect, has already been installed in the in the frame of another project (HEHTRES).
+At the Jülich heliostat field, next to the large-scale solar tower of DLR, a thermochemical test plant will be built.
+The centrifugal particle receiver used for HySelect, has already been installed in the frame of another project (HEHTRES).
 The HySelect chemical plant as well as the innovative HySelect electrolyser will be implemented at the Grillo plant in Duisburg.

 The Technology